Prachurja-Saha/Java-practice/out/production/Java-practice/com/information/oops/concepts/object/NOTE.md

 # Class is the template of object, class defines characteristics of object
 # when we create object using new keyword that time memory is allocated

+# Classes are use for design and object comes at runtime